Memory-Wabwile/delani-studio/README.md

 <li>Hover around the portfolio images to see the title of the project.<li><br>
 <li>The user iputs their name , email and message and after clicking on submit button , this details will be saved by delani studios, and the user will receive a pop message informing them if their message has been received.</li><br>
 </ul>
+## Contributions
+contributors are welcome.. click on and make a pull request

 ## Support and contact details
 Contact me at memorywabwile@gmail.com for any querries or inquiries.